-The key project management skills needed to succeed as a project manager
+What are the key project management skills to succeed as a project manager?

 To be a good project manager, you will need necessary project management skills which will help you meet the demands of your job role.
-Only with the right skills will you be able to run the business effectively and more efficiently.
+Having the right skills and knowing the best ways to navigate projects means you can run businesses effectively and more efficiently.

-These competencies and skills include technical knowledge and soft skills that are needed to undertake a project from start to finish.
-Project management skills are necessary to enable effective planning, efficient resource allocation, and timely project completion.
-With these skills, a project manager can help the business stay organised, meet objectives, and deliver high-quality results.
+Technical knowledge and soft skills are essential in order to see projects through from start to finish.
+Project management skills are necessary for effective planning, efficient resource allocation, and timely project completion.
+With these skills, a project manager can help businesses stay organised, meet objectives, and deliver high-quality results.

 What are project management skills?